PTSD may affect anyone who has faced trauma

 Who PTSD affects

 Most people who experience trauma won’t develop PTSD and the long-lasting depression and anxiety that come with it.
-However, about 7 to 8 percent of people in the United States will have PTSD at some point in their lives.
+However, about 6 percent of people in the United States will have PTSD at some point in their lives.

-Anyone has the potential to get PTSD, from combat veterans and police officers to victims of crime and witnesses to accidents.
+Anyone has the potential to get PTSD.
+These include combat veterans, police officers, victims of crime, witnesses to accidents, and more.
 However, you are more likely to develop PTSD if you:

 • Were directly exposed to the trauma as a victim or witness